TetyanaH007/TetyanaH007/README.md

 _Chair of Databases and Information Systems_

 I’m passionate about **programming, complexity and data-driven solutions**.
-I enjoy working with structured data, building intuitive visualizations and continuously learning new technologies.
+I enjoy working with structured data, building intuitive visualizations and continuously learning about new technologies.

 ### 🚀 About Me
 - 💡 I love solving complex problems and turning data into meaningful insights